Marxist literary criticism: History

-The first publication Communist Manifesto (1848) argues that 'the history of all hitherto existing societies is the history of class struggle'.
+The core publication of the movement, the Communist Manifesto (1848), argues that 'the history of all hitherto existing societies is the history of class struggles'.
 As class struggle is the engine room of history, to understand the course of history, one must analyse the class relations that typify different historical epochs, the antagonisms, and forms of class struggle embodied in such class relations.
 This involves the development of class consciousness and follows the revolutionary movements that challenge the dominant classes.
 It extends to rating the success of these revolutions in developing new modes of production and forms of social organization.